 About the Inquiry

-These webpages will provide information on the pieces of work that the Committee undertakes on the Scottish Government's education reforms.
+This webpage provides information about the work that the Committee has carried out in connection with the Scottish Government's education reforms.

 The Scottish Government has stated that it will reform aspects of the structure of school education to support its goal of improving attainment and closing the attainment gap.